kyma-project/kyma/resources/backup/README.md

 ### Extending Velero

-You can extend Velero functionality using [plugins](https://velero.io/docs/v1.0.0/plugins/) and [hooks](https://velero.io/docs/v1.0.0/hooks/).
+You can extend Velero functionality using [plugins](https://velero.io/docs/v1.2.0/overview-plugins/) and [hooks](https://velero.io/docs/v1.2.0/hooks/).
 Velero plugins are added to the Velero server Pod as init containers and extend Velero without being a part of the binary.
 Hooks are commands executed inside containers and Pods during the backup process.

+Kyma comes with a couple of [plugins](../../components/backup-plugins/) necessary to properly restore the Kyma cluster and its resources.

 ### End-to-end tests